Seams – How to Sew a Plain and Open Seam

 • Side seams on a skirt or blouse

-• Tailored garments as they are often lined
+• Tailored garments, as they are often lined

 • Garments made using heavy-weight fabrics to help reduce seam bulk

-How to Finish Seams
+How To Finish Seams

-Now let’s quickly chat about seam finishings.
+Let’s talk about seam finishings.
 This is how the raw or cut edges of the fabric will be finished to stop them from fraying.

 1. Zigzag stitching